aodn/reporting/README.md

 How to run the email scheduling (optional)
 ==========
 This requires you to use the ```reporting_improvements``` branch.
-Please note that this branch assumes the sheryl folder is always mounted (if not, the email/server still work).
+Please note that this branch assumes the sheryl folder is always mounted so we don't need to provide UTAS permissions or mount anything.

-3) configure and test the ssmtp.conf and the sendmail functionality, otherwise emails will fail.
+3) configure and test the `/etc/ssmtp.conf` and the `sendmail` functionality, otherwise emails will fail.
-4) setup destination addresses in email_receivers.conf:
+4) setup destination addresses in `report/email_receivers.conf`:
     * ```mail_to=youremail@utas.edu.au```
 5) Instead of running the bare reporting script, you will need to trigger the ```trigger_report_and_email.sh``` script:
     * Include the line: ```0 0 1 * * cd <YOUR_REPORTING_GIT_REPO>/report && ./trigger_report_and_email.sh```
-    * The script requires the following folders to exist at the root level of the repo: ```figures,report_logs,checker_logs,checked_statuses,report_statuses,```
+    * This script requires the following folders to exist at the root level of the repo: ```figures,report_logs,checker_logs,checked_statuses,report_statuses```

 How to run the webserver html page
 ==========
-The webserver is quite simple and watches the folders used by the email reporting scripts to serve a simple html page.
-The page contains the latest embargo figure and some status from the reporting task.
+The webserver is quite simple and watches the folders and files written by the email reporting scripts to serve a simple html page.
+The page contains the latest embargo figure and status from the reporting task as a whole.
 The webserver is a simple python flask service and completely optional.
 A further enhancement to this would be to allow certain users to trigger the reporting with a button.
 However, this requires some protection from abuse/user authentication.

 6) Run the webserver manually:
     * ```python3 <YOUR_REPORTING_GIT_REPO>/flask_reporting.py```